COVID-19 won't stop us!

-We started a survey to gather as much information as possible to be together, inspire each other and guide our response to provide an accurate picture to governments and other funders about the needs of festivals.
-We invite your festival to fill in our survey before 30 April.
+We have conducted a survey (April - May 2020) to gather as much information as possible to be together, inspire each other and guide our response to provide an accurate picture to governments and other funders about the needs of festivals.
+You can read the analysis of the survey in our report.

 Postponed/cancelled/altered festival programmes of EFA members

 We always say, In Europe, the arts are just a festival away, and encourage audiences to discover and enrich themselves by attending.
 Now we had to press ‘pause’; before we will have to press ‘re-set’.

 Here is an initial overview of our members who had to cancel or postpone their festivals and their alternative programmes.
 We’ll keep this list up to date.

 We have listed all festivals registered on FestivalFinder.eu which were supposed to happen in March-April and in May 2020.
 Some festivals are developing alternative programmes.
 Some of these initiatives are presented in this article.

 National reviews of EFFE HUBS and EFA collective members

 This report is a brief collection of statements from our different EFFE Hubs (our national festival contact network structures) on what is currently happening in their countries and what governments are doing.

 2 other interesting initiatives are providing an overview of the situation country by country:

 - The Art Newspaper has gathered information about grants and loans around the world to help you get through the Covid-19 crisis in 10 different countries: US, UK, Germany, Austria, Switzerland, France, Italy, Belgium, Ireland and Chile.